-Upon arriving home, her husband, as always, retreated to the study and closed the door.
-With the door firmly closed he would not have to listen to his son screaming.
+Upon arriving home with Mika, Nia’s husband always retreated to the study.
+With the door firmly closed, he wouldn’t have to listen to his son screaming.
 That would interfere with his televised hockey game.
 Sadly, her daughter was no longer living at home but with her grandmother.
-Isabella, only 14 she could no longer cope with Mika’s meltdowns and physical abuse.
+Isabella, only fourteen, couldn’t cope with Mika’s meltdowns and physical abuse.
 Nia had no other choice but to protect her daughter.

-Nia did not want to resort to having Mika confined to a residential behavioural treatment facility; however, she had exhausted all of her options.
-Mika was only getting worse, which meant life as she knew it was only going to prolong the insufferable hell on earth for both her and her son.
-He was a burden everywhere he went.
+Nia didn’t want to resort to having Mika confined to a residential behavioural treatment facility, but she’d exhausted all of her options.
+Mika was only getting worse, and he was a burden everywhere he went.
 His extended family avoided him out of fear.
-The pain was too great, and Nia could not bear one more time of dropping him off at CPRI.
-Mika dreaded and feared going back to that place.
-He was screaming “NO I” until Nia gently whispered in his ear, “No I”.
-Mika stopped screaming, holding Nia’s face close to his to validate with her words, her soft voice and her tender smile.
-“No I”.
+The pain was too great; Nia couldn’t bear dropping him off at CPRI one more time.
+He was screaming “NO I” until Nia gently whispered in his ear, “No I.” Mika stopped screaming, holding Nia’s face close to his to validate with her words, her soft voice, and her tender smile.
+“No I.”

-Hand in hand, they went to the garage and they got into the Jeep.
-Nia ensured he had his seat belt on before he could see what she had in his backpack.
-As predicted and planned he was delighted to see all his favourite things in his bag.
-Hesitantly, he looked at his mother as she drove down the street, hoping she would not deceive him turning in the familiar direction to the dreaded “NO I”.

-His face showed tremendous relief as she turned the Jeep in the opposite direction.
+Hand in hand, they went to the garage and got into the Jeep.
+Nia ensured Mika had his seat belt on before he could see what was packed in his backpack.
+As predicted and planned, he squealed in delight at all of his favourite things in the bag.
+Nia notice Mika’s hesitant looks at as she drove down the street.
+She knew he was concerned about her turning in the familiar direction to the dreaded “NO I.” Mika’s face relaxed in relief as Nia turned the opposite direction.

-It was twilight, she had rehearsed this camouflaged nightmare more times than she cared to recount.
-She drove to Lobo, a tiny village outside of London.
-There was a horse farm with an old abandoned barn to park behind.
-Nia’s friend Bri leased the pasture where her horses stayed outdoors for the winter.
-Nia knew no one except the horses would be witness to this homicide suicide.
-The horses were unconcerned with her vehicle approaching and continued on with their munching of hay.
+It was twilight; she’d rehearsed this camouflaged nightmare more times than she cared to recount.
+She drove to Lobo, a tiny village outside of London, where there was a horse farm with an old abandoned barn to park in the back.
+Nia’s friend, Bri, leased the pasture where her horses stayed outdoors for the winter.
+Nia knew no one except the animals would be witness to this homicide-suicide.
+The horses were unconcerned with her vehicle approaching and continued with their munching of hay.
 Nia turned off the Jeep while Mika cheerfully watched the horses.

-Nia got out and opened the back for the bag of all she needed to complete the plan, including an old towel.
+Nia walked around to the back of the vehicle for the bag with all she needed to complete the plan, including an old towel.
 She rolled the towel like a long tube and stuffed it carefully into the exhaust pipe.
-She took her bag, closed the back and got into the Jeep with her son.
-Mika was happy to be with his mom, his Aladdin movie, his pop and his Smarties.
-She cracked open the wine bottle and started to chug the cool delicious, familiar nectar of the serpent from hell.
-Yes, that was where she was most certainly going, but not her dear son, he would be rescued from his hellish life on earth.
-She sat back, taking another long drink and savouring the commencement of her happy place… being numb.
-She turned on the ignition.
+After taking her bag, she closed the back and got back inside the Jeep with her son.
+Mika was happy to be with his mom, his Aladdin movie, his pop, and his Smarties.
+She cracked open the wine bottle and took long, purposeful gulps of the cool, delicious, familiar nectar of the serpent from hell.
+Yes, that was where she was most certainly going, but not her dear son; Mika would be rescued from his hellish life on earth.
+She leaned back, took another long drink of wine, and savoured the commencement of her happy place—being numb.
+Nia’s fingers reached toward the dangling keys.
+They almost reminded her of the mobile that danced above her children’s cribs.
+Mika, who was happily absorbed in his cartoon, didn’t hear the slight clang as her fingertips brushed against the keys.
+It took another sip of wine for the voice of warning to fade and replaced with the neutral feeling that accompanied going on a random errand.
+With a twist of her wrist, the engine came to life.